Would you like to receive mailings from the Newhaven Chamber about news and events? Please click on the link below to be included on our list.

 please use the paypal link (at the bottom of this page) and select 'FREE £0.01p - Yearly' as the contribution and type reference in the white box like (NCC offer Dec 2015)

 A fee of £0.01p is needed to register each business as this process verifies who the owner is.

 If the business is looking for a logo/photo or website/facebook details to be added to their listing please select 'Concession £30 Yearly" option.

 Mission statement: To enhance and encourage development of trade, employment opportunities and the environment of Newhaven.
 To re-establish and maintain premier status for Newhaven within Europe.

+The Newhaven Chamber of Commerce is a business networking group.
 We organise various business events throughout the year including presentations, exhibitions, social functions and have a vibrant business breakfast club that meets each week.

 Find out about some of the benefits of being a member of the Newhaven Chamber of Commerce, for further details contact 01273 517544 or email email@example.com